 What Are The Advantages of Encrypting Email Attachments?

 If you have never encrypted your emails or file attachments, you might be wondering why you should bother.
 The fact is, most people underestimate the level of threat facing them and overestimate the security of their personal or business email.
 The threat landscape facing both individuals and organizations is rapidly expanding.
 Cyber threat actors, such as those who take advantage of security vulnerabilities via phishing attacks, are becoming more numerous, while the tools they deploy are becoming more advanced and easier to access.
 That's why using email encryption software is so important to make sure that your messages and documents will be safe.

-Most people assume that their personal or business email is already secured.
+Most people assume that their personal or business email address is already secured.
 The assumption is that the transportation of the email from source to destination occurs across a secured channel.
-Although some email providers like Gmail offer Transport Layer Security (TLS) to protect emails in-transit, this only applies if the destination email provider utilizes TLS as well.
+Although some email services like Gmail or Microsoft Outlook offer Transport Layer Security (TLS) and confidential mode to protect emails in-transit, this only applies if the destination email service utilizes TLS as well.
 Additionally, this only protects the email while it is on its way to the destination.

-So, if you are transmitting sensitive information across email, how can you be sure that it won’t be intercepted along the way?
+So, if you are transmitting sensitive data or information across email, how can you be sure that it won’t be intercepted along the way?
 On top of this, how can you be sure that once it arrives at its destination the intended recipient is the one opening it?
 In addition, the mail server itself can be intercepted too.
-While an increasing number of email providers are offering 2-factor authentication for their service, the adoption of 2-factor authentication is still slow.
+While an increasing number of email providers are offering 2-factor authentication for their service, the problem is that the adoption of 2-factor authentication is still slow.

 Encryption offers a means of securing an email while it is in-transit and ensuring that the intended recipient is the one opening it.
-In this way, encryption is the best method of protecting privacy while also offering a method of authenticating the sender or recipient and helps you remain compliant with the data protection laws.
+In this way, encryption is the best method of protecting privacy and preventing data breaches while also offering a method of authenticating the sender or recipient and helps you remain compliant with the data protection laws.